FarisHijazi/Rarbg-Enhancer-UserScript/README.md

 - [x] Add forward slash hotkey to go to the search bar
 - [x] If there's no next page, scrolling down shouldn't append an extra link
 - [x] Complete category search

-### Incomplete

-- [ ] Add menu to change options
-- [ ] Add ability to change search engine
-- [ ] Add a search filter bar
-- [ ] Fix search filter, make it so that not each space is replaced with a disjunction, rather make it match the entire phrase, until we reach a `-`.

 ## Credits